Microdosing GLP-1 Peptides: A Detailed Guide

 - Another lesser-known use of microdosing is for non-weight-related benefits, like reducing inflammation or pain.

-Some people also choose to microdose GLP-1s to help maintain their weight after undergoing significant weight loss with regular doses, although the usefulness of this approach is debatable.
+Some also choose to microdose GLP-1s to help maintain their weight after undergoing significant weight loss with regular doses, although the usefulness of this approach is debatable.

 Downsides of Microdosing